Melanie serves as the director of the PiET lab. Her faculty website can be found here: https://mb.eecs.yorku.ca/

 PhD Student in STS at York.
 Professional and educational background in architecture and building science.
 I have particular interest in the scientific/technological marginalization of people.
 The disability community is a particular area of focus and I take up how disability identities (social, medical, political, etc.) intersect with citizenship.
 More often than not, disability citizenship is only partial.
 More specifically I look through infrastructures of all types (parks, energy, or road networks, digital-virtual etc.) into how people associate, and how assemblages may deliberate.
 I also investigate the various systems and rules of access/provision, use, management, etc. as elements that can either support or correct such partiality for the disabled ‘other’.
 Another focus of my research is at the intersection of Architecture, Engineering, and Construction (AEC) science and technology.
 The built environment, its representation, and role as a point of engagement, form an important substrate where a lot of the associational, economic, and civic activity of citizenship, plays out.

-Dr. Hilda Smith is working as a Post Doctoral Associate in the PiET lab, supporting the AcTinSite research project as a Knowledge Mobilization Specialist.
+Dr. Hilda Smith worked as a Post Doctoral Associate in the PiET lab, supporting the AcTinSite research project as a Knowledge Mobilization Specialist.
 They completed their PhD in Critical Disability Studies.
-Prior to that, they worked as an RA on the BHER UX Research Project
+Prior to that, they worked as an RA on the BHER UX Research Project.

 Alumni – Graduate Students